spearman/macro-machines/README.md

 **Current limitations**

-- Only trace messages are currently logged
+- Only trace-level messages are currently logged

 ## Usage